usaid-cs/yesterday-i-learned/random.md

 1. The Japanese word for [*rice ball*](https://ja.wikipedia.org/wiki/%E3%81%8A%E3%81%AB%E3%81%8E%E3%82%8A) doesn't have the word 飯 in it (but it is implied).
 1. The [Alolan Sandshrew/Sandslash/Sandwich](https://bulbapedia.bulbagarden.net/wiki/Sandshrew_%28Pok%C3%A9mon%29) have a unique type combination of Ice/Steel instead of the usual Ground.
 1. Police departments schedule younger police to work the night shift, when crime happens the most.
 Fatter staff (the ones you see photographed) work during the day.
-1. Ben Eisenkop has [his own wikipedia page](https://en.wikipedia.org/wiki/Unidan) about how he got banned from Reddit.
-He was around 27 years old at the time.
 1. Humanoid robots can be called Androids.
 Female-like robots can be called Gynoids.
 1. The last IE6 release came out in 2008 (2008-05-05).
 IE6 is called *Microsoft* Internet Explorer and IE7 is called *Windows* Internet Explorer.
 1. All Islam-regulated methods of destroying copies of the Quran involves making the words illegible.